Dr3xus/code-of-conduct/README.md

 #### NSFW

 Anything with sexual or pornographic themes, whether implicit or explicit, is likely to be removed.
-If you wouldn't want your child to see it, it probably shouldn't be on ZATech.
+If you wouldn't want your child to see it, it probably shouldn't be on SA MO Posts.

 #### Self promotion and messages that aim to extract value